Weinstein Travel Grant

 Meetings, Expenses and Presentations

-- Any funds not spent must be returned to International Student Programs.
+- Any un-used funds above 10% of the original grant amount will be owed back to International Student Programs.

-- A written reflection and presentation are expected upon completion of the project.
+- A written reflection and presentation are REQUIRED upon completion of the project.

-- Receipt logs, written reflections, presentations, and unspent funds are due to International Student Programs by early September.
+- Receipt logs, written reflections, presentations, and unspent funds are due to International Student Programs by the stated due date.

 - Durable goods that can be used beyond the time period of the project (such as a camera, laptop, voltage converter, etc.).

-For the Statement of Grant Purpose, this essay (not to exceed two pages) should outline the who, what, when, where, how and why of your proposal.
+The Statement of Grant Purpose, this essay (not to exceed two pages) should outline the who, what, when, where, how, and why of your proposal.
 Make sure to highlight the following:

 - Your interest in the area of U.S. culture you will be exploring.